anthoak13/E12014Planning/e15507/helpDocumentation.md

 If this doesn't happen, make sure the VME crate is on and look at the section for [restarting the DAQ](#restarting-daq).

 You are now ready to take data.
 If you want to record data, make sure the record button is ticked.
 You can verify data is coming in by running `./dumper` from the home directory.
 This just outputs everything being read in by the DAQ.
+You can also pass valid dumper command arguments through this wrapped.
+For example `./dumper --count 10` will only output the first 10 items.
+A full list of valid argumets can be found with `man dumper`.

-#### SpecTcl
+### SpecTcl
 **Right now, TTree generation is not completely automated in SpecTcl.
 This means there is an additional step that has to be done after each startup.**

 To launch SpecTcl, `cd SpecTcl` and then `./SpecTcl`.
 It will take a few seconds for it to fully load.